Krillh/Airzlinshire/Majik/Elements/Light Majik.md

 Combinations:
 - Light majik + [[Dark Majik]] => [[Gray Majik]]

 Light Majik specializes in precise manipulation of thermal energy and light in small quantities.
 This looks like heating up a small object or making a rock glow.
 One analogy to consider is that you can apply a great force to a small area with high precision: a high flow rate of a small amount of energy with high precision.
 This is in contrast to [[Dark Majik]], which also deals with thermal energy and light.
-A consequence is that congregation of energy is easier with light majik than [[Dark Majik]].
+A consequence is that congregation of energy (against entropy) is easier with light majik than [[Dark Majik]].

 ## Cultural Significance